 - Not crowded

 There aren’t many resorts in North America you could describe as up and coming, but Revelstoke is just that.
-It has a reputation that proceeds itself for amazing freeride terrain and tree skiing.
+It has a reputation that proceeds itself for amazing freeride terrain, tree skiing, and legendary powder.
 A large portion of this resort was previously only accessible via cat skis until the 2007/2008 season when a gondola and two fast chairlifts were added.

 Reasons we love Revelstoke